West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 On our way back to the hotel, we also encountered Jemri (tel +6285253282332), a local teacher and also a registered guide who also offered us his services.
 Since we had committed with Timus, we declined his offer at the time, but used him for a second guided tour which we eventually decided to take at a cost IDR 700.000 (about €41) for the day.

-If you are looking for a guide, in West Timor Indonesia, we can happily recommend both Timus and Jemri.
+If you are looking for a West Timor travel guide, we can happily recommend both Timus and Jemri.
 Both spoke good English, gave us detailed information about the region, its people and their culture and advised us on how best to behave when meeting the tribal elders.
-Although they are based in Soe, they seemed to be willing to guide visitors based in other towns on West Timor too.
+Although they are based in Soe, they seemed to be willing to guide visitors in other towns on West Timor too.

 Visiting a traditional market